Particular/docs.particular.net/nservicebus/azure-service-bus/addressing-logic.md

 #### Implementing a custom sanitization strategy

-Implementing a custom validation strategy requires a class that implements `ISanitizationStrategy`.
-This interface contains one method, called `Sanitize`, which provides access to the entity path in case the entity is a queue or topic (or name if the entity is a subscription), and returns a string that should contain a cleaned up version of the entity path passed in.
+Implementing a custom sanitization strategy requires a class that implements `ISanitizationStrategy`.
+This interface contains one method, called `Sanitize`, which provides access to the entity path in case the entity is a queue or topic (or name if the entity is a subscription or rule), and returns a string that should contain a cleaned up version of the entity path/name passed in.
 The entity type is passed in as second parameter and can be used to differentiate between queues, topics and subscription.
-Note that the `Sanitize` method is only called if the active validation strategy's `IsValid` method returned false.

 If the implementation of a sanitization strategy requires configuration settings, these settings can be accessed by letting NServiceBus inject the `ReadOnlySettings` into the constructor of the strategy.